Eschatologue/CM_wiki/docs/spells/1st-level.md

 You create three glowing darts of magical force.
 Each dart hits a creature of your choice that you can see within range.
 A dart deals 1d4 + 1 force damage to its target.
 The darts all strike simultaneously, and you can direct them to hit one creature or several.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart for each slot level above 1st.

+### Magnify Gravity
+*1st-level transmutation*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 60 feet
+**Components:** V, S
+**Duration:** 1 round

+The gravity in a 10-foot-radius sphere centered on a point you can see within range increases for a moment.
+Each creature in the sphere on the turn when you cast the spell must make a Constitution saving throw.
+On a failed save, a creature takes 2d8 force damage, and its speed is halved until the end of its next turn.
+On a successful save, a creature takes half as much damage and suffers no reduction to its speed.

+Until the start of your next turn, any object that isn't being worn or carried in the sphere requires a successful Strength check against your spell save DC to pick up or move.

+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.

 ### Protection from Evil and Good
 *1st-level abjuration*